Three nurseries join the growing community of Integrated Schools across Northern Ireland

 "We look forward to supporting all the schools on their journey of integration.”

-Sean Pettis, Chief Executive Officer of the Council for Integrated Education (NICIE), said: “NICIE is delighted to work alongside and support these three new Integrated Nurseries who are joining the growing network of Integrated Nursery schools.
+Sean Pettis, chief executive officer of the Council for Integrated Education (NICIE), explained: “NICIE is delighted to work alongside and support these three new Integrated Nurseries who are joining the growing network of Integrated Nursery schools.

 "This is a vibrant group of schools whose staff show great dedication and commitment to educating children together at the very crucial first stage of their educational journey - laying solid foundations for the years ahead.
 We are excited about continuing to work with them on their Transformation journeys.”